Introduction (for those new to this website):

 #2) What activities does Lead Safe Mama, LLC engage in to accomplish your goals?

-- Testing (using XRF technology and other scientifically-replicable testing methodologies), analysis, and reporting on the test results of newly-manufactured, antique, and vintage consumer goods commonly found in our homes, schools, and environments.
+- PRODUCT TESTING: Testing (using XRF technology and other scientifically-replicable testing methodologies), analysis, and reporting on the test results of newly-manufactured, antique, and vintage consumer goods commonly found in our homes, schools, and environments.

-- Working to hold corporations accountable for the production of modern and legacy consumer goods that test positive for toxicants (especially when non-toxic materials are readily-available alternatives for the same applications).
+- CORPORATE ACCOUNTABILITY: Working to hold corporations accountable for the production of modern and legacy consumer goods that test positive for toxicants (especially when non-toxic materials are readily-available alternatives for the same applications).
+This includes reporting regulatory violations to appropriate regulatory agencies.

-- Writing about the above test results on the Lead Safe Mama website (as well as writing about other issues related to childhood Lead-poisoning prevention and consumer goods safety, and creating and publishing written resources and guides for families who are dealing with the impacts of a child’s poisoning).
+- PUBLISHING ARTICLES: Writing about the above consumer goods toxicant test results on the Lead Safe Mama website (as well as writing about other issues related to childhood Lead-poisoning prevention and consumer goods safety, and creating and publishing written resources and guides for families who are dealing with the impacts of a child’s poisoning).

-- Coordinating and participating in public outreach events and speaking engagements — normally sponsored by hospitals, schools, universities/colleges, city, state, county health departments, or local businesses.
-(We have done many speaking engagements for government organizations — including the EPA, and often our presentations are set up so that attendees [doctors, nurses, childcare providers, contractors, and others] can earn Continuing Education Credits (CEUs) from their state certification programs for attending and participating in our presentations.)
+- PUBLIC OUTREACH EVENTS: Coordinating and participating in public outreach events and speaking engagements — normally sponsored by hospitals, schools, universities/colleges, city, state, county health departments, or local businesses.
+We have also done many speaking engagements for government organizations — including the EPA, and often our presentations are set up so that attendees [doctors, nurses, childcare providers, contractors, and others] can earn Continuing Education Credits (CEUs) from their state certification programs for attending and participating in our presentations.

-- Consulting: One-on-one, in-person home consultations with families; consulting with businesses on product development, or working with attorneys on toxicant-related cases, and Zoom consults/phone consults with groups and families.
+- CONSULTING: One-on-one, in-person home consultations with families (families of Lead poisoned children and families working to protect their children from possible future Lead exposure); consulting with businesses on product development, or working with attorneys on toxicant-related cases, and Zoom consults/phone consults with groups and families.

-- Guest-teaching classes.
-To date, we have guest-taught classes for students ranging from pre-K and elementary school to high school, colleges, and universities (including speaking engagements at Stanford University, Portland State University, Massachusetts Institute of Technology (M.I.T), Oregon Health & Science University (OHSU), Dartmouth Hitchcock Medical Center, and Berklee College of Music!).
-We have also done guest speaking (and served as a keynote speaker) for vocational training and certification programs (related to childhood Lead poisoning prevention — including certification programs with the State of New Hampshire Department of public health), and national conferences for childhood Lead-poisoning prevention.
+- GUEST TEACHING CLASSES: To date, we have guest-taught classes for students ranging from pre-K and elementary school to students in high school, college / universities (including speaking engagements at Stanford University, Portland State University, Massachusetts Institute of Technology (M.I.T), Oregon Health & Science University (OHSU), Dartmouth Hitchcock Medical Center, and Berklee College of Music!).
+We have also done guest speaking (and served as a keynote speaker) for vocational training and certification programs (related to childhood Lead poisoning prevention — including certification programs with the State of New Hampshire Department of Public Health), and national conferences for childhood Lead-poisoning prevention.

-- Recommending safer (less-toxic) product choices to those who seek out this information.
+- SAFER CHOICES: Recommending safer (less-toxic) product choices to readers of this website (and followers on our social media channels) who seek out this information.

 #3) How does Lead Safe Mama, LLC earn income?